dotnet/docs/docs/machine-learning/tutorials/github-issue-classification.md

 Pre-processing and cleaning data are important tasks that occur before a dataset is used effectively for machine learning.
 Raw data is often noisy and unreliable, and may be missing values.
 Using data without these modeling tasks can produce misleading results.

-ML.NET's transform pipelines compose a custom set of `transforms` that are applied to your data before training or testing.
+ML.NET's transform pipelines compose a custom `transforms`set that is applied to your data before training or testing.
 The transforms' primary purpose is data [featurization](../resources/glossary.md#feature-engineering).
 Machine learning algorithms understand [featurized](../resources/glossary.md#feature) data, so the next step is to transform our textual data into a format that our ML algorithms recognize.
 That format is a [numeric vector](../resources/glossary.md#numerical-feature-vector).

 In the next steps, we refer to the columns by the names defined in the `GitHubIssue` class.

 When the model is trained and evaluated, by default, the values in the **Label** column are considered as correct values to be predicted.
 As we want to predict the Area GitHub label for a `GitHubIssue`, copy the `Area` column into the **Label** column.
 To do that, use the `MLContext.Transforms.Conversion.MapValueToKey`, which is a wrapper for the <xref:Microsoft.ML.ConversionsExtensionsCatalog.MapValueToKey%2A> transformation class.
 The `MapValueToKey` returns an <xref:Microsoft.ML.Data.EstimatorChain%601> that will effectively be a pipeline.
 Name this `pipeline` as you will then append the trainer to the `EstimatorChain`.
-Add this as the next line of code:
+Add the next line of code:

 [!code-csharp[MapValueToKey](../../../samples/machine-learning/tutorials/GitHubIssueClassification/Program.cs#MapValueToKey)]